Ten Commandments: Catholicism

-Protestantism

-After rejecting the moral theology of Roman Catholicism, giving more importance to biblical law and the gospel, early Protestant theologians continued to take the Ten Commandments as the starting point of Christian moral life.
-Different versions of Christianity have varied in how they have translated the bare principles into the specifics that make up a full Christian ethic.

 Lutheranism

+The Lutheran Churches divide Mosaic Law into three components: the (1) moral law, (2) civil law, (3) ceremonial law.
+Of these, the moral law as contained in the Ten Commandments remains in force today.

 The Lutheran division of the commandments follows the one established by St. Augustine, following the then current synagogue scribal division.
 The first three commandments govern the relationship between God and humans, the fourth through eighth govern public relationships between people, and the last two govern private thoughts.
 See Luther's Small Catechism and Large Catechism.

-Reformed

-The Articles of the Church of England, Revised and altered by the Assembly of Divines, at Westminster, in the year 1643 state that "no Christian man whatsoever is free from the obedience of the commandments which are called moral.
-By the moral law, we understand all the Ten Commandments taken in their full extent."
-The Westminster Confession, held by Presbyterian Churches, holds that the moral law contained in the Ten Commandments "does forever bind all, as well justified persons as others, to the obedience thereof".

-Methodist
+Methodism

 The moral law contained in the Ten Commandments, according to the founder of the Methodist movement John Wesley, was instituted from the beginning of the world and is written on the hearts of all people.

 As with the Reformed view, Wesley held that the moral law, which is contained in the Ten Commandments, stands today:

 In keeping with Wesleyan covenant theology, "while the ceremonial law was abolished in Christ and the whole Mosaic dispensation itself was concluded upon the appearance of Christ, the moral law remains a vital component of the covenant of grace, having Christ as its perfecting end."
 As such, in Methodism, an "important aspect of the pursuit of sanctification is the careful following" of the Ten Commandments.